lytemar/Ansys-Mechanical-Scripts/spreadsheet_output/README.md

-# Python Scripts to Automate Model Setup
+# Python Scripts to Export Results in Spreadsheet Format

 These scripts are run as Scripting objects from the Automation tab to export desired results in spreadsheet format